 For hungry travelers, there are 52 picnicking areas in the park and a host of restaurants.
 The Roosevelt Lodge Dining Room, built in one of former President Theodore Roosevelt’s favorite areas of Yellowstone, is a tribute to the Old West.
 The cozy, family-friendly log cabin boasts two large fireplaces to help capture the rustic mood.
 For a fast-casual option, the Canyon Lodge Eatery offers customizable meals featuring local ingredients.

-- Or if you’re starting your trip here, drive 4 miles north from Jackson Hole Airport or 288 miles northeast from Salt Lake City International Airport
+- If you’re starting your trip here, drive 4 miles north from Jackson Hole Airport or about 290 miles northeast from Salt Lake City International Airport.

 What to See and Do in Grand Teton